 Under any of the following circumstances, the DSA may issue a warning, suspend club activities, suspend the right for a club to use DSA managed venues and equipment, reorganize a club, or disband a student club:

 A club is verified to perform actions as sexual harassment, sexual bullying or sexual abuse by the NTHU Gender Equity Education Committee.
 The punishment would be increased for the recidivists who carry out the above-mentioned actions again within 3 years.

 Article 32 Other Punishments

 If a club engages in actions that violate these Regulations, a period of school service work or other appropriate punishment may be imposed on the club, or members of the club, in accordance with relevant NTHU rules and regulations.

-A club that is subject to school service work must complete the work within two months; if it fails to do so, the club's subsequent use of DSA managed venues may be restricted.
+A club that is subject to school service work must complete the work within two months; if it fails to do so, the club's subsequent use of DSA managed venues and equipment may be restricted.

 If a student club, without proper reason, fails to submit the information form regarding officer handover during the announced handover period, that club will be deemed to have been disbanded.

 If a student club opposes any punishment its receives, the appeal will be handled in accordance with the National Tsing Hua University Student Club Appeals Committee Organization and Appeal Procedures.